 Table of contents

-You can do everything yourself, pay for website and hosting separately, and then vet hundreds of web design agencies to create your website.
+You can do everything yourself, pay for the website and hosting separately, and then vet hundreds of web design agencies to create your website.

-You can use a free website builder like Webnode.
+Alternatively, you can use a free website builder like Webnode.

 Let’s dive in!